-Some students choose to bring personal music devices to school (eg, an Ipod or MP3 player).
+Some students choose to bring personal music devices to school (eg, earbuds).
 Some students listen to music while travelling to and from home, others enjoy having access to music during the school day.

 These devices should not be taken to class unless they are acceptable in the context of the teaching program, a decision that will be made by the relevant teacher.
 At all other times we require them to be kept secure in lockers.
 Personal music technology may be used at recess, lunchtime or while travelling between home and School.